VDH Guidance for Food Establishments Regarding COVID‐19

 - Servers should avoid touching items on tables while customers are seated.
 Dedicated staff should remove all items from the table when customer(s) leave.

 - Consider scheduled closure periods throughout the day to allow for cleaning and disinfecting, including bathrooms (i.e., after lunch service).

 - Use separate doors to enter and exit the establishment when possible.

-- When protective equipment such as face coverings are used, launder daily and wash hands after touching/adjusting face covering while working.
+- When protective equipment such as masks are used, launder daily and wash hands after touching/adjusting the mask while working.

-- Single-use items should be discarded.
+- Single-use items should be discarded after use.
 Consider using rolled silverware and eliminating table presets.

 - Consider installing touchless door and sink systems or providing single-use barriers (e.g., deli tissues, paper towels) for use when touching door and sink handles.